WaxOn/WaxOff

 - Processing — pipeline is running; a progress bar appears under the row

-- Output: … — processed; click the folder icon to reveal in Finder
+- Output: … — processed; a green ✓ Complete indicator appears next to the filename and a folder icon reveals the output in Finder

 - Error — something went wrong; the message is shown inline

-Files with a high estimated noise floor show a ⚠️ warning badge next to the filename.
+Files with a high estimated noise floor show an orange warning triangle next to the filename.
 Hover over the badge for detail.
+In WaxOff, mono sources also show a small MONO→STEREO badge as a reminder that the output will be upmixed to dual-mono.

-WaxOn processes up to 3 files concurrently.
+WaxOn processes multiple files concurrently, scaling with available CPU cores.
 Files waiting their turn show a muted static progress bar so it's clear they are queued and not stalled.

 Select files and press Delete to remove them, or use ⌘⌥Delete to clear the entire list.